-The fair value of our MOD Website and goodwill was determined using an expected present value approach, which applies a market discount rate to a probability-weighted stream of cash flows based on multiple scenarios, as estimated by management.
-As such, the fair values of the MOD Website and goodwill rely on significant unobservable inputs and assumptions and there is uncertainty in the expected future cash flows used in the impairment review.
+The fair value of the NCFM reporting unit was determined using a discounted cash flow approach, which applies a market discount rate to a projected stream of cash flows, as estimated by management.
+As such, the fair values of the NCFM reporting unit and goodwill rely on significant unobservable inputs and assumptions and there is uncertainty in the expected future cash flows used in the impairment review.